-- Downstairs (1932) movie overview: John Gilbert star vehicle is evidence that they don’t make racy social dramas like they used to.
+- Downstairs (1932) movie review: In his final notable starring role, silent era icon John Gilbert shows he could be a first-rate “talkie” actor, while the Monta Bell-directed movie itself is evidence that they don’t make risqué social dramas like they used to.

 Director: Monta Bell.

 From a screen story by John Gilbert.